TankerHQ/identity-python/README.rst

    The app ID.
 You can access it from the `Tanker dashboard <https://dashboard.tanker.io>`_.

 **app_secret**
    The app secret.
-A secret that you have saved right after the creation of you app.
+A secret that you have saved right after the creation of your app.
 **user_id**
    The ID of a user in your application.